Credentials: Ph.D. (he/him/his)

 Position title: Principal Investigator

-Dr. Cox received his Ph.D. in Social Psychology at the University of Wisconsin – Madison.
-His contributions to basic and translational research on stereotyping and bias reduction were recently recognized by the National Institute of General Medical Sciences at NIH in the form of a Maximizing Investigator’s Research Award.
-His work has been featured several times on NPR and WPR, and has appeared in the NYT, the Washington Post, The Atlantic, CNN, Vanity Fair, and other major outlets.
+Dr. Cox received his Ph.D. in Social Psychology at the University of Wisconsin–Madison.
+His contributions to basic and translational research on stereotyping and bias reduction were recently recognized by National Institute of General Medical Sciences at NIH in the form of a Maximizing Investigator’s Research Award.
+He and his work have been featured several times on NPR and WPR, and has appeared in The New York Times, The Washington Post, CNN, Vanity Fair, and other major outlets.